 Chocolate Storytime is from 4 pm to 5 pm on the last Friday of every month at La Pintoresca Branch Library.
 It’s a great time for kids of all ages to come and listen to stories, do crafts, sing songs, do movement activities, and have a chocolate treat afterwards.
-Chocolate Storytime features African and African American characters and/or cultural themes all with the goal of promoting diverse literature and bringing more families into the library’s doors.
+Chocolate Storytime features books with African and African American characters and/or cultural themes, all with the goal of promoting diverse literature and bringing more families into the library’s doors.
 It also supports language acquisition, literacy development, and cooperative team building skills.

 This storytime is designed as a fun and informative way to experience African and African American culture at the library.
 Open to all families, this special hour may feature dynamic storytellers from the community from time to time and will provide a unique flavor that reflects the experiences, language, culture and traditions of African and African American people.

 Chocolate Storytime is for all families who want to experience and foster the appreciation of cultural diversity within the African American community.

-Mother of a 9-year old, Ayesha Lindsey Randall, is passionate about creating affirming environments for African-American children.
+Mother of a 10-year old, Ayesha Lindsey Randall, is passionate about creating affirming environments for African-American children.
 With the initial goal of exposing her daughter to more images of African-American beauty, Ayesha began a journey of collecting books that featured African-American characters and intentionally creating a diverse play space for her daughter.
 While having these images reflected in her home environment were merely satisfactory, she found that it was critical for her daughter to also see these images integrated throughout her community–as a normal part of it.
-So in 2014, she partnered up with her home library, La Pintoresca Branch, to offer “Chocolate Storytime,” a time of reading books that feature African American characters and/or cultural themes.
+So in 2014, she partnered up with her home library, La Pintoresca Branch, to offer “Chocolate Storytime,” a time of reading books that feature African and African American characters and/or cultural themes.
 Ayesha says that it’s a regular storytime hour filled with stories, crafts, and chocolate treats.
 Periodically, Chocolate Storytime welcomes senior residents, community members, special guests, and local celebrities to read stories to the children.